Online Teaching and Learning

 - No profanity or shouting (all caps)

-- No personal or grade issues
+- No personal or grade issues should be addressed in online discussions

 - Remind students that the goal is to build a learning community that cares and helps each other